thoughts.txt [慧慧]

 sources & more

-6. '2024, the number of licensed ride-hailing drivers nationwide had reached 7.48 million — a figure roughly equal to the entire population of Hong Kong': beijingscroll.com
+6. 6.'2024, the number of licensed ride-hailing drivers nationwide had reached 7.48 million — a figure roughly equal to the entire population of Hong Kong': Inside Chinas 748 Million Ride Hailing(beijingscroll.com)

-7. '77% of drivers entered the ride-hailing sector after being unemployed': hr.asia
+7. 7.'77% of drivers entered the ride-hailing sector after being unemployed': Ride Hailing Drivers Are Second Highest Earners Among Chinese Blue Collar Workers(hr.asia)

 the ai application layer bloat. winners?